 Farmers’ Market at The Botanical Gardens

-If you’re looking to explore the largest variety in local produce, as well as shop an abudance of well-made local products, the weekly Farmers’ Market at The Botanical Gardens is your best bet.
-Choose from fresh fruits and vegetables, homemade candles, healthy juices, baked goods and more from a diverse group of local vendors.
-Conveniently located in Paget, the Farmers’ Market at The Botanical Gardens is held every Saturday (8:00am to Noon) from November to June in the JJ Outerbridge Building.
+If you’re looking to explore the largest variety in local produce, as well as shop an abundance of well-made local products, the weekly Farmers’ Market at The Botanical Gardens is your best bet.
+Choose from fresh fruits and vegetables, homemade candles, healthy juices, baked goods, and more from a diverse group of local vendors.
+Conveniently located in Paget, the Farmers’ Market at The Botanical Gardens is held every Saturday (8:00 am to 1:00pm) from November to June in the JJ Outerbridge Building.
 Bonus: There’s always enough parking and you can enjoy the park and gardens while you’re there.

 Windy Bank Farm

 A favourite among those who live in the east end, Windy Bank Farm is owned and operated by husband and wife team, Malcolm and Julie Grayston-Smith.
-Every Saturday their farm stand situated alongside their home is bustling with those shopping for quality produce and homemade fare, including Julie’s breads, pestos, dips, soups and sauces.
+Every Saturday their farm stand situated alongside their home is bustling with those shopping for quality produce and homemade fare, including Julie’s breads, pestos, dips, soups, and sauces.
 And bonus, Oakly the family’s terrier is happy to accept love and attention from the farm’s loyal customers.
-Visit Windy Bank Farm at 3 Windy Bank, Middle Road in Smith’s on Fridays from 2:30pm to 6:00pm and Saturdays from 6:30am to 12:30pm.
+Visit Windy Bank Farm at 3 Windy Bank, Middle Road in Smith’s on Saturdays from 6:30 am-12:30 pm.

-Since 1979, the Hill family has grown quality local produce, herbs and beautiful flowers to share with customers who visit their farm stand on South Shore in Devonshire.
-Those who shop weekly at the conveniently located stand will tell you that variety of produce available and the great customer service is what keeps them coming back time and time again.
+Since 1979, the Hill family has grown quality local produce, herbs, and beautiful flowers to share with customers who visit their farm stand on South Shore in Devonshire.
+Those who shop weekly at the conveniently located stand will tell you that variety of produce available and great customer service is what keeps them coming back time and time again.
 The family even hosts pumpkin picking events for kids in the fall and sells Christmas trees in the winter.
-The farm stand is open every Saturday from 7:30am until 2:30pm and is located across from the entrance to Ariel Sands.
+The farmstand is open every Saturday from 7:30 am until 2:00 pm in Novemeber to mid-June, and is located across from the entrance to Ariel Sands.
 Note that J&J Produce only accepts cash at their roadside stand.

 Located in Southampton, Wadson’s Farm spans 30-acres and grows every kind of local produce a herbivore could dream of – in fact, it’s where many of the island’s restaurants source their local ingredients.
-In addition to their award-winning produce, their livestock (including sheep, pigs, chickens and other poultry) is pasture raised without the use of chemicals.
-If you live in the west end of the island, Wadson’s Farm is conveniently situated for you and open every day expect Sunday and Monday.
+In addition to their award-winning produce, their livestock (including sheep, pigs, chickens, and other poultry) is pasture-raised without the use of chemicals.
+If you live in the west end of the island, Wadson’s Farm is conveniently situated for you and open every day except Sunday.